lodosgroup/lpm.lodosgroup.org/content/docs/commands/install.md

 weight = 2
 sort_by = "weight"
 template = "docs/page.html"

+[extra]
+lead = "LPM provides a seamless and advanced approach to installing packages on your system."
 +++

-LPM provides a seamless and advanced approach to installing packages on your system.

 - **Install package**: